 “It is the Wild Wild West right now,” said Raj.
 “The challenge right now is what’s the value back to the consumer to give feedback?”

-Recruitment strategies to finding research participants
+Recruitment strategies for finding research participants

 Talk to who you already know